oracle/coherence/DEV-GUIDELINES.md

     }
 ```

-3. The parentheses should be used around lambda arguments only if required by the Java compiler (ie. when there are two or more arguments).
+3. The parentheses should be used around lambda arguments only if required by the Java compiler (i.e. when there are two or more arguments).

 4. The nesting of lambdas should be avoided, not only because it creates a [Pyramid of Doom](https://en.wikipedia.org/wiki/Pyramid_of_doom_(programming)), but more importantly because it makes inner lambdas non-remotable, thus breaking the support for remoting of outer lambdas as well.